Authentication

 }

-When Ocelot runs it will look at this Routes AuthenticationProviderKey and check that there is an authentication provider registered with the given key.
+When Ocelot runs it will look at this routes AuthenticationProviderKey and check that there is an authentication provider registered with the given key.
 If there isn’t then Ocelot will not start up.
-If there is then the Route will use that provider when it executes.
+If there is then the route will use that provider when it executes.

-If a Route is authenticated, Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
+If a route is authenticated, Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
 If the request fails authentication, Ocelot returns a HTTP status code 401 Unauthorized.

 Multiple Authentication Schemes [2]